-Update 15th May 2020: We are taking booking again for public courses from 15th June at our venue in Audenshaw, all other public venues (pubs, social clubs etc.) are still closed by the Government rules.
+Update 23 June 2020: We are taking booking again for public courses from July at our venue in Audenshaw.
+We are waiting to hear about other other public venues (pubs, social clubs etc.) and expect some courses will start from mid or late july.

 Important information from the HSE: First aid cover and qualifications during Coronavirus

 HSE press release: HSE, TUC, and CBI Joint Statement

 Private First Aid Courses

 We can deliver private first aid courses at your workplace of you can hire our venue in Audenshaw.

 Please contact us to discuss your requirements.
 Our prices are exactly the same but there are restrictions on: venues, space requirements, attendee numbers.

 Gloves and surgical masks will be provided to all attendees and these must be used during the practical sessions of the training.

 Businesses must provide a safe working environment for staff, this includes taking precautions for COVID-19.